Sailfin flying fish

-The sailfin flying fish (Parexocoetus brachypterus) is a member of the flying fish family (Exocoetidae).
+The sailfin flying fish (Parexocoetus brachypterus) is a member of the flyingfish family Exocoetidae.
 As is typical of other members of its family, this species has the ability to jump out of the water and glide on hypertrophied fins in order to evade predators.
 It is considered a “two-winged” flying fish, meaning that it only has enlarged pectoral fins, as opposed to “four-winged” flying fish, which have both enlarged pectoral and pelvic fins.

 Description

 The sailfin flying fish is stocky as far as flying fish are concerned.
 It has comparatively small pectoral fins and a long dorsal fin relative to other flying fish.
 One distinguishing feature is its blunt snout.
 It displays countershading.
 One average, P. brachypterus measure 110-130 mm in length.
 Females of the species are usually slightly longer and heavier than the males.

 Distribution and habitat

 This species is dispersed globally in coastal and sub-coastal waters.
 It is found in the Atlantic, Pacific, and Indian Oceans.
 In the Western Atlantic Ocean, it can be found off the shores of northern Florida to Brazil, as well as in the Gulf of Mexico and the Caribbean Sea.